Qrofeus/near-zero/README.md

-# DueList
+# NearZero

 A minimalist, privacy-first task manager that visually brings your deadlines to life.

-DueList is a browser-based task management web application built with React.
+NearZero is a browser-based task management web application built with React.
 Its core feature is its focus on **urgency visualization**.
 Tasks aren't just static items; they visually change color, pulse, and animate as their deadlines approach, giving you an at-a-glance understanding of what needs your attention.

 This is a **privacy-first** application.
 All data is stored *only* in your browser's Local Storage.
 There are no accounts, no logins, and no data is ever sent to a server.